Kurt Revis

 Proficient in:

-• Mac OS X and iOS technologies: OpenGL, launchd, Core Text, CoreAudio, CoreMIDI
+• OpenGL, launchd, Core Text, CoreAudio, CoreMIDI

 • UNIX programming and scripting